mkellsy/mkellsy.github.io/encompass/search.md

 }
 ```

 > Note.
-WE are not using a class name here, since the **search** element only has one input field.
+We are not using a class name here, since the **search** element only has one input field.

 Finally we need to define the **.button** element.